tekknolagi/tekknolagi.github.com/_posts/2025-02-28-lattice-bitset.md

 ## Semilattices

+I'm not going to quote you any formal definitions because I'm not very mathy.
+I'll give you a one sentence abstract sounding definition and then make it concrete very soon after.

-I'm not going to quote you any formal definitions because I'm not very mathy, but a semilattice is a partial (not total) order of a set with a *join* (*union*) operation.
-It has a top element and a bottom element.
+A *semilattice* is a partial (not total) order of a set with a *join* operation.
+The latice also has a top element and a bottom element.
+Ok, let's talk about what that means for us.

 For our limited type data structure, our partial order is determined by set membership and our *join* is set union.
 Top represents "all possible objects"